 If that same trucking company chooses to outsource their HR and accounting departments they are left with only reportable earnings for the higher risk jobs like the truckers themselves.
 This can distort the risk, for example if company A is reporting $10M of payroll and has a mixture of truckers, accountants and human resource professionals and Company B is also reporting $10M in payroll but only has truckers and swampers, their premium rate would be the same but their actual risk would be different.

 Either way, it would seem WCB needs to clarify the intent of the policy change and fully understand the impact that this will have on the already stressed Alberta economy.
 No business should be paying higher WCB premiums than they need to and yet there needs to be standardization within all industries to ensure equalization of the assessment of payroll dollars.

 Providing feedback to the WCB prior to the December 2, 2019 cutoff will ensure that employer concerns are considered before sweeping changes are made to the policy that could have a significant financial impact on Alberta businesses.

 WCB policy reviews are an ongoing process and you can check out what’s new on the WCB website here.
-If you would like further details or how WCB policy updates may affect your business, you can contact us directly at [email protected], [email protected], by phone, at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+If you would like further details or how WCB policy updates may affect your business, you can contact us directly, during business hours, through our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.